nikalon/nikalon-hugo-theme/README.md

   footerLinks = ["about", "contact", "post"]
 ```

-You can add as many pages in the **footerLinks** variables as you want.
+You can add as many pages in **footerLinks** as you want.
 But keep in mind that this theme expects that you have those pages created.

 In the example above it's expected to have the following pages created or otherwise the links will not be created: